jmarq/kaggle-project-structure/README.md

 as a simple start, I created a project module folder (`titanic`, here) with submodules for feature engineering and model creation, a main.py file that imports from it, and a ipynb notebook file for interactive exploratory work (accessible by running `jupyter notebook` from the root directory of the project)

 This is still probably too simplistic and naive.
 As I continue to work on kaggle problems, perhaps this directory structure convention project will adopt some of my learnings.

+(as of now, this does not contain any real project data/features/models. just placeholders)